 One other essential piece of equipment you will require is a macro lens.

-Olympus’s 60mm is perfect of photographing spiders up close.
+Olympus’s 60mm is perfect for photographing spiders up close.
 With a 1:1 lifesize magnification, this lens will almost fill the frame with a small spider.

 Best of all, the lens autofocuses with accuracy so all your images will be sharp with no blur.